Places to Rest at Universal Studios Orlando

 These are the best spots to rest at Universal Studios Islands of Adventure.

 - The Three Broomsticks in Hogsmeade – This is by far my favorite place in Islands of Adventure to grab a table and a meal, beverage, or snack to refuel!
-Unless it is an incredibly hot and humid summer day, I highly recommend picking an outdoor table.
-Outdoor seating at the Three Broomsticks does not require a reservation, and each table is either under an umbrella or the big tent pavilion.
-You also get a good view of the Hogwarts castle and can catch a nice breeze from Jurassic World’s Velocicoaster zooming by.
+I highly recommend picking an outdoor table unless incredibly hot and humid summer day.
+Seating at the Three Broomsticks does not require a reservation, and each table is either under an umbrella or the big tent pavilion.
+You also get a good view of Hogwarts castle and can catch a nice breeze from Jurassic World’s Velocicoaster zooming by.

-- Pavilion near Filch’s Emporium of Confiscated goods in Hogsmeade – This pavilion offers plenty of benches, tucked in right next to the chaotic crowds of Hogsmeade.
-It’s a great place to find shade and sit a while, but it does get busy during peak times.
+- Pavilion near Filch’s Emporium of Confiscated goods in Hogsmeade – This pavilion offers plenty of benches tucked in right next to the chaotic crowds of Hogsmeade.
+It’s a great place to find shade and sit for a while, but it does get busy during peak times.

 - The Cosmic Strip Café in Marvel Superhero Island – I highly recommend this café for a late dinner or time to rest later into the evening.
 The large group I came with one day enjoyed complete silence and a meal during after-dinner hours, while most people were back out on the attractions.